What is Data Governance? Complete Guide

 Once you implement data governance, a framework is critical to rolling it out.
 It creates structure and accountability to ensure data is trustworthy and valuable.

-For most companies, core data governance framework components include:
+For most companies, core components include:

 - Policies: These are straightforward rules for data handling that support broader business goals.
 These provide black-and-white guidelines for your teams to follow.